Session Partner: Dulux

 Together, they will unpack the role of technology-driven design, hybrid materials, and environmental imperatives in shaping a resilient and sustainable built environment.
 This session offers a unique opportunity to learn from two of architecture’s most visionary leaders redefining our urban future.

-The session will include a panel discussion moderated by Philip Vivian and Lotte Beardt from the Council for Tall Buildings and Urban Habitat.
+The session will include a panel discussion moderated by Philip Vivian from Bates Smart.

 Speakers: